smyrgeorge/actor4k/README.md

 ./gradlew build -Ptargets=macosArm64,macosX64
 ```

-To build for all available target run:
+To build for all available targets, run:

 ```shell
 ./gradlew build -Ptargets=all